chapel-lang/chapel/doc/rst/technotes/initequals.rst

 order to achieve the desired instantiation.
 Part of what was needed was available from the given value (i.e. the element type), but the rest was taken from ``this.type``.

+Note that only fully instantiated types can be initialized in this manner.
+Future releases may add support for fully or partially generic ``this.type`` expressions.

 Initializing with a Generic Expression